silvijj/SuperCashier/README.md

     : you can add item, quantity and price per item
 2. Update item
     1. Update item name
-        : you can update the item name that has been input before
+        : you can update the item name already entered
     2. Update item quantity
-        : you can update the item quantiity that has been input before
+        : you can update the item quantiity already entered
     3. Update item price
-        : you can update the item price that has been input before
+        : you can update the item price already entered
 3. Delete item
     1. Delete one item
     2. Delete all item / reset transaction